 Plan to return to base in the afternoon (between 1 and 3 pm) of your final day.
-Atikokan and Bissett return time may vary due to vehicle shuttle and float plane arrangements.
+Atikokan return times may vary due to vehicle shuttle and float plane arrangements.
 Crews are encouraged to spend their last night on base to get a good night's sleep before traveling.